Malaysian Airlines shares tumble, adding pressure for restructuring

 "I expect the company to file for bankruptcy within the next couple of quarters," Chua said.
 "It is unlikely the government will inject any new equity."

-A Reuters analysis of Malaysian Airlines' financial statements shows its cash balance of 3.25 billion ringgit (601.5 million pounds) at the end of the first quarter would be exhausted in about six quarters if it continued to bleed losses at its current pace.
+A Reuters analysis of Malaysian Airlines' financial statements shows that its cash balance of 3.25 billion ringgit (601.8 million pounds) at the end of the first quarter would be exhausted in about six quarters if it continued to bleed losses at its current pace.

 The airline has had negative operating cash flow for the past three years, which means it is not generating enough cash to meet its day-to-day operating costs.